Register your company in Singapore fully online with expert local support.

 Local Resident Director Must be a Singapore citizen, permanent resident, or valid Employment Pass / EntrePass / S Pass holder.
 Most foreign founders use a nominee director service.
 A nominee has no operational control over your company.

-Registered Singapore Address A valid Singapore address — not a P.O.
+Registered Singapore Address A valid Singapore address, not a P.O.
 Box.
-A virtual office is fully compliant and standard for foreign founders.
-Check out our registered address guide to find out more about the requirements of a registered address.
+A virtual office is standard for foreign founders.
+Our registered address guide covers the details.

 Approved Company Name Must be unique, not conflict with existing names or trademarks, and free of restricted words.
-Your CSP submits for ACRA approval via BizFile+.
+Your corporate service provider submits for ACRA approval via Bizfile.
 Approved name reserved for 120 days.

 Shareholder(s) At least one shareholder (individual or corporate).
 Foreigners can hold 100% of shares with no local shareholder required.